 How we support dancers and the people who love them AND how YOU can become involved!

 The Dance Enthusiast is a vibrant, engaging digital news site and arts service organization.
 We are a project of the non-profit organization Moving Arts Projects, Inc. Our mission is threefold: to serve the dance community by sharing its stories and news; to offer audiences unique access to the compelling dance companies and moving artists of New York City; and, to invite audiences, artists, and writers into a conversation about dance.
 Our new media work, as well as our offline initiatives, illuminate, educate and inspire audiences to understand the deep value inherent in dance.

-The Dance Enthusiast's founding editor-in-chief, Christine Jowers, with managing editor/senior contributor, Erin Bomboy, and social media editor/senior contributor, Sammi Lim, work with an ever-growing team of contributors, to create and nuture dance enthusiasts — people passionate about dance, its artists, and the world we share.
+The Dance Enthusiast's founding editor-in-chief, Christine Jowers, and Co-Editor, Social Media Expert and Senior Contributor, Sammi Lim Sowerby, work with an ever-growing team of contributors, to create and nuture dance enthusiasts — people passionate about dance, its artists, and the world we share.

 We connect our audiences to people who make dance happen by:

 1. Covering the news of the dance world.

 3. Interviewing, Photographing, video-ing, writing about and constantly looking for new ways to keep dance alive beyond the performance.